Higher Education and Training Awards Council: Establishment of HETAC

 HETAC was created in 2001 under the Qualifications (Education and Training) Act, 1999 (Section 21).
 It inherited the work of the NCEA, validating and awarding qualifications up to degree level, for the institutes of technology and a wide range of third-level institutions.

 The first chief executive of HETAC was the former head of the NCEA, Seamus Puirseil.
 He was succeeded in 2008 by Gearóid Ó Conluain, formerly Deputy Chief Inspector of Department of Education and Science.

 Merger into QQI

 In October 2008 the Irish Government announced its intention to amalgamate HETAC with FETAC and NQAI, the two other bodies established under the Qualifications Act, while also incorporating the functions for the external review of Irish universities then carried out by the Irish Universities Quality Board.
-The Minister appointed an interim board for the new agency.
-This board appointed Dr. Padraig Walsh as chief executive Designate in September 2010.
-In February 2011, Dr. Walsh became chief executive of HETAC, pending the establishment of the new statutory agency.
+HETAC was dissolved and Quality and Qualifications Ireland came into being on November 6th 2012.

 Awards

 In 2004 HETAC completed the transition from awards derived from the NCEA standards to a new awards system based on the National Framework of Qualifications.
 A rough correspondence between the awards of the two systems is shown below.